Digital-Controllers/website/docs/ground/departure_clearance.md

 There may be occasions in which a simple departure clearance, often just a departure heading and altitude level, will be assigned to pilots.

-!!! example Simplified Example
+!!! example "Simplified Clearance"
   Pilot: "Anapa Ground, Fastjet 345, [single/_number_] [aircraft type] at [apron/ramp name], ready to taxi."
   Tower: "Fastjet 345, Anapa Ground, after departure fly runway heading, climb to 3000 feet, [QNH1013 HPa/Altimeter 29.92]."
   Pilot: "After departure fly runway heading, climb to 3000 feet [QNH1013 HPa/Altimeter 29.92], Fastjet 345."
   Tower: "Fastjet 345, readback correct, taxi to [...]."

 If ATIS is available, the pilot **SHALL** include the information designator in his initial communication to the ground controller.